 Outdoor-based activities may aid some in the recovery process by creating positive experiences in nature.
-This alternative activity may help introduce patients to healthy relationship skills, boundaries, and conflict resolution by learning survival skills and spending extended time outdoors.
+This alternative activity may help introduce patients to healthy relationships, boundaries, and conflict resolution by learning survival skills and spending extended time outdoors.

 People who are newly sober may be suffering from feelings of anxiety and stress while in treatment.
-Substances are often used as a way to cope with everyday emotions, and patients may feel overwhelmed facing life without drugs.
+People may use substances to cope with everyday emotions, and patients may feel overwhelmed facing life without drugs.
 Outdoor-based activities may provide a supportive atmosphere for some patients to work through their emotions outside the walls of an addiction treatment center.

 Additionally, being outside in an unfamiliar environment can help to instill a sense of humility and willingness among patients who may be resistant to treatment.

-In 0utdoor-based activity groups, some patients may develop skills that include:
+In adventure and wilderness therapy programs, some patients may develop skills that include:

 Without substances, patients must rely on their survival skills to navigate any conflicts that arise.
-Focusing on these newfound skills may also help patients to distance themselves from negative thoughts, by bringing the attention back to the present moment (and task) at hand.
+Focusing on these newfound skills may also help patients to distance themselves from negative thoughts by bringing the attention back to the present moment at hand.

-Mental health professionals who are trained to lead these groups will also engage in debriefing.
-Debriefing involves a discussion about any emotions or situations that occurred during the activity.
+Mental health professionals who can lead these groups will also engage in debriefing.
+Debriefing involves discussing any emotions or situations that occurred during the activity.
 This can be a beneficial skill, especially for those who have spent years numbing their emotions with drugs or alcohol.

-When a person enters treatment, it’s likely they will encounter some intense feelings.
-They may feel physically depleted from withdrawal symptoms, or anxious about their current situation.
-Outdoor-based activities may have a way of freshening a person’s thought routine, by combining recovery with a change of scenery.
+When a person enters treatment, they will likely encounter some intense feelings.
+They may feel physically depleted from withdrawal symptoms or anxious about their current situation.
+Outdoor-based activities may have a way of freshening a person’s thought routine by combining recovery with a change of scenery.

 When combined with evidence-based practices, additional benefits of outdoor-based programs for some people may include:

-When a person is in active addiction, it’s difficult for them to feel good about the choices they are making.
+When a person is in active addiction, it’s difficult for them to feel good about their choices.
 The pressure of addiction can cause people to do things that are against their values, such as stealing or committing a crime.
-However, by immersing patients in nature, wilderness activities may lead some people toward a more positive view of themselves.
+However, immersing patients in nature, adventure, and wilderness activities may lead some people toward a more positive view of themselves.

-When we learn a new skill, our brains release neurotransmitters like dopamine and serotonin.
+When someone learns a new skill, their brains release neurotransmitters like dopamine and serotonin.
 These are responsible for feelings of accomplishment and pleasure.
 As patients progress in their newfound skills, these chemical messengers help to improve a person’s self-esteem and self-image.
 This can also have a positive effect on interpersonal relationships.

 By spending time away from screens and the hustle of daily life, people are able to drop into a more mindful state.
 This increased attention, combined with the manual labor of building fires and setting traps, may help to improve a person’s focus over time.

-When we are focused on the here and now, it builds a sense of safety and mental calm.
+When someone focuses on the here and now, it builds a sense of safety and mental calm.
 Patients who are attuned to the task at hand can’t stress about the past or worry about the future.
 The mental concentration that survival skills require helps to bring some people back to the present moment.